tiberiusbrown/abc/docs/system.md

 | :-- | :-- |
 | **x** | The number. |

-### Return Value

-The integer closest to the number, choosing the greater if equidistant from two integers.
+**Returns:** The integer closest to the number, choosing the greater if equidistant from two integers.

 ## `$sin`